8 Tips For Tackling Procrastination

 The journey of a thousand miles begins with one step – Lao Tzu

 Most of us struggle with procrastination from time-to-time, but for some people, procrastination can be a significant hurdle that can threaten the things and people you care about most.
-Tackling procrastination can be humbling and tough.
+Knowing how to stop procrastinating can be humbling, and tough.

 So if you’re wrestling with the intoxicating temptation to put things off, I would advise you to consider these quick ways to get on with things.

-Here are 8 simple ways to turn the tide, temper your procrastination, and face your life (and chores) with greater effectiveness.
+Here are 8 simple ways to overcome procrastination and turn the tide on your resistance.

 Be honest with yourself about how often you procrastinate and recognize the unique scenarios for you that set up this process.
 Recognizing that you procrastinate, and suffer from its ill effects, will help you recognize its impact when you are next at risk.